 Directeur du Centre d'études nordiques

 Professor Fortier specializes in cryohydrogeophysics, geotechnology of cold regions, and geostatistics.
 He has developed a unique linear thrust system that is used to examine permafrost degradation.
 He also uses other non-destructive geophysical methods to study and understand the physical processes involved in the progressive disappearance of permafrost, including induced polarization tomography, ground-probing radar, and electromagnetic sounding.
 Professor Fortier draws on the data he collects to develop geocryological models that simulate the thermal regime of permafrost.

 The purpose of physics is to understand what the universe is made of using the most advanced scientific instruments at our disposal.
 Physicists attempt to identify the laws of nature that explain cause-and-effect relationships using theories expressed in mathematical language.
 Examples include Newton’s theory of gravitation, Einstein’s theory of general relativity, and, more recently, the Standard Model, which was confirmed by the discovery of The Higgs boson is an elementary particle that explains why some particles have mass while others do not.
 Its existence was postulated by six researchers in 1964..
 Elementary particles physics is one of the most ambitious branches of theoretical physics because it examines nature’s most fundamental components and interactions.

-Luc Marleau, professeur titulaire, Department of Physics, Physical Engineering, and Optics
+Luc Marleau, professeur titulaire, Department of Physics, Engineering Physics and Optics

 Member of the Theoretical Physics Group (GPhyT)